-The top of the article is the most important, since this is where readers get a first impression and decide to continue reading or go back to the SERP (Search Engine Results Page).
+The top of the article is incredibly important because this is where readers form their first impression of an article's quality and decide whether to continue reading or go back to the SERP (Search Engine Results Page).

 Online readers are like potential buyers.
-When they land on an article, they’re doing a drive-by of sorts, and if the article lacks “curb appeal,” they’re more likely to keep driving (or hit the back button) to find a more appealing answer.
+When they land on an article, they're doing a drive-by of sorts, and if the article lacks "curb appeal," they're more likely to keep driving (i.e., the back button) to find a more appealing answer.

-The title, summary, bio, top photo, first subtitle, and first Text Capsule must be as good as they can be.
+The title, summary, bio, top photo, first header, and first Text Capsule must be as good as they can be.
 Errors in these places might affect reader trust.

 Whenever possible, use the HubTool's numbering tool rather than manually entering numbers or bullet points.
 This is because the HubTool offsets the list and makes it much easier for the reader to follow.